 When we began our anti-human trafficking work in late 2015, we recognized the lack of consensus among providers about how to identify and serve human trafficking survivors.
 We committed to creating evidence-based approaches that would serve as a model for service providers in NJ and beyond.

 Identifying trafficking victims is a challenging process, due to many factors, including the extreme trauma victims face.
 But identifying and providing services to victims as soon as possible is the only way to start the healing process for the inhuman terror these young people have experienced.

 Covenant House NJ and researchers from Mount Sinai Hospital developed and scientifically validated the first short trafficking screening tool, Quick Youth Indicators for Trafficking (QYIT).
 The four-question tool can be used by non-expert staff to evaluate for a lifetime trafficking experience among homeless youth served.

 QYIT, and the research supporting it, can be found here: https://doi.org/10.1016/j.childyouth.2018.12.014

-Youth who screen positive on the QYIT are immediately referred to in-house licensed clinical social worker and legal experts for a full trafficking assessment.
-During these assessments, expert staff determine whether the youth has be sex trafficked, labor trafficked, or was subjected to some other form of exploitation (such as survival sex or labor exploitation).
+Youth who screen positive on the QYIT are immediately referred to the in-house licensed clinical social workers and legal experts for a full trafficking assessment.
+During these assessments, expert staff determines whether the youth has been sex trafficked, labor trafficked, or was subjected to some other form of exploitation (such as survival sex or labor exploitation).

 Youth survivors of trafficking are counseled on options for treatment of their trauma, including on-site individual and group therapy and access to our Peace Room.
 We also offer no-cost access to off-site specialized services provided by Sanar Wellness in Newark, such as EMDR, restorative yoga, and other treatment modalities proven to treat severe trauma.